 Now, it’s time to dive into the fun part and point out some of the best crochet kits geared towards beginners!

-Designed with beginners in mind, this kit from We Are Knitters really does contain everything you need to make a beautiful scarf!
-It comes in 30+ colors!
+Designed with beginners in mind, this great crochet kit from We Are Knitters really does contain everything you need to make a beautiful scarf!
+It comes in 30+ colors of yarn!
 Also, the wool used in this scarf is pure luxury and would make an amazing handmade gift.